jkminder/data2neo-performance-evaluation/ReadMe.md

-# Performance measurements for Data2Neo
+# Performance evaluation for Data2Neo

-This repository holds the code for the performance evaluation of the Data2Neo library.
+This repository holds the code for the performance evaluation of the [Data2Neo library](https://github.com/jkminder/data2neo).
 As baseline we measure import time for direct import with neo4j's CYPHER and LOAD CSV.

 # Reproducability Instructions